Area Coordinators, Coaches and Administrators,

 Thanks in advance for all your work and devotion.
 I get to see many of LCYSA's young soccer players at Camp Kick-A-Lot, and clearly the talent continues to improve.
 Credit goes to you and all your efforts to make our recreational players fundamentally sound.

 After you receive your rosters, please contact your players immediately.
-Many of your players will have just finished a week of soccer camp and they want to play.
 Many kids comment on how disappointed they are when a team is slow to organize.
 It takes little time to call and set your first practice.
-Do not wait; the recreational season starts Saturday, September 6.
+Do not wait; the recreational season starts Saturday, September 10.